 Rationale: The goal is maximum alveolar recruitment without overdistention of the lungs.
 The mPaw is adjusted to maintain optimal lung volume.
 The mPaw can fluctuate with temperature and humidity changes.
 Lung volumes reach equilibrium slowly in response to changes in ventilator pressure.

-Rationale: Frequency is the secondary control for ventilation, and it depends on the child’s weight.
+Rationale: Frequency is the secondary control for ventilation, and it depends on the patient’s weight.

 Frequency usually needs no adjustment after the rate has been established.

 Rationale: Adjusting the power control changes the piston displacement, which in turn affects the amplitude.
-Amplitude is the primary control for ventilation.
+Amplitude is the primary control for ventilation.5

 Look for an adequate chest wiggle to establish the appropriate amplitude.

-2 to the lowest possible level is the goal of therapy.
-Permissive hypoxemia may be acceptable in some children with certain conditions.
+Rationale: Adjusting the FIO2 to the lowest possible level is the goal of therapy.
+Permissive hypoxemia may be acceptable in some pediatric patients with certain conditions.

 The inability to wean FIO2 after stable ventilator settings have been established may indicate poor lung expansion or HFOV failure.